Bethibande/jakarta-entity-dto-generator/README.md

 # Jakarta entity dto generator
 This is a simple annotation processor meant to generate DTO classes from JPA entity definitions.

+Features
+- Generate multiple DTO classes from a single Entity
+- Easily convert entities to DTOs
+- Generate virtual fields, see [here](example/src/main/java/com/bethibande/process/example/OneToManyEntity.java) for example
+- Generates NotNull annotations for fields if jakarta validation is used

 ### Usage

 > [!NOTE]